Skip to Main Content

 You can use several methods to evaluate the sources you find.
 For any of them, you need to look at who wrote it, why it was written, when it was written, how accurate it is, and whether it is relevant to the topic you are researching.

-Following is a brief video on one method, as well as links to other resources on how to evaluate your sources.
+Following are two brief videos on one method, as well as links to other resources on how to evaluate your sources.

 Other Links for Evaluating Sources